Rocky779/CampusAnalytics/README.md

 - **Removing Datasets:** Should the need arise, users have the ability to remove datasets from InsightUBC using the removeDataset method.
 This capability facilitates efficient management of stored datasets, freeing up system resources when datasets are no longer required.

 - **Querying Data:** InsightUBC empowers users to perform a diverse range of queries to extract valuable insights from the dataset.
-Whether filtering, aggregating, or manipulating data, users have the tools needed to answer specific questions and conduct in-depth analysis.
+Whether its conditional filtering,viewing specific columns, grouping data and finding aggregations, users have the tools needed to answer specific questions and conduct in-depth analysis.

 ---

 **Managing Room Data**

 InsightUBC's "Managing Room Data" functionality extends its capabilities to encompass datasets containing information about rooms across UBC's campus.
-This involves parsing HTML files to extract pertinent details about rooms and buildings, providing users with a comprehensive understanding of campus facilities.
+This involves parsing HTML files to extract pertinent details about rooms and buildings such as building names, room numbers, seating capacities, latitude ,longitude etc. , providing users with a comprehensive understanding of various buildings and their rooms on campus.

 - **Dataset Format:** Room datasets are comprised of HTML files containing a wealth of information about various rooms and buildings across UBC's campus.
 These HTML files are structured within tables, requiring careful parsing to extract relevant data.

-- **Adding Datasets:** Users leverage the addDataset method to seamlessly integrate room datasets into InsightUBC.
-Unlike course section datasets, room datasets consist of HTML files, necessitating specialized handling for effective processing.
+- **Adding Datasets:** Users leverage the addDataset method to integrate room datasets into InsightUBC.

-- **HTML Parsing:** The addDataset for rooms  meticulously parses the HTML files comprising room datasets, extracting essential data from tables and meticulously validating room information.
-This parsing process ensures the accuracy and integrity of the extracted data, laying the foundation for meaningful analysis.
+- **HTML Parsing:** The addDataset for rooms thoroughly parses the HTML files comprising room datasets, extracting essential data from tables and meticulously validating room information.
+This parsing process ensures the accuracy and integrity of the extracted data and checks whether our data is in the valid form, laying the foundation for meaningful analysis.

 - **Geolocation:** To facilitate accurate mapping of room locations, InsightUBC utilizes an external web service to fetch the latitude and longitude of buildings.
-This geolocation functionality enhances the spatial understanding of room distributions across UBC's campus.
+This geolocation functionality enhances the spatial understanding of building distributions across UBC's campus.

-- **Querying Data:** Users have the capability to query room datasets to uncover valuable insights such as room capacities, furniture types, building names, room numbers etc. Whether exploring room availability or assessing facility amenities, InsightUBC provides the tools necessary to conduct comprehensive analysis.
+- **Querying Data:** Users have the capability to query room datasets to uncover valuable insights such as room capacities, furniture types, building names, room numbers etc. InsightUBC provides the tools necessary to conduct comprehensive analysis through querying where we can perform conditional filtering,viewing specific columns, grouping data and finding aggregations.

+- Listing and removing datasets are done similarly in rooms as in sections

-In the frontend, We have implemnted the campus explorer part where we create a user interface for exploring the rooms dataset.
+In the frontend, We have implemented the campus explorer part where we create a user interface for exploring the rooms dataset.
 This includes:
 1. **Viewing Buildings on a Map:**
 	- Displaying building locations on a map.
 	- Adding markers for each building in the dataset.